 † Add 1½ km (0.9 miles; 25 minutes) if returning from Lymington Pier station.
 See Walk Options below.

 Explorer OL22 (or OL29).
 Brockenhurst, map reference SU301020, is in Hampshire, 15 km SW of Southampton.

 Although a good part of this walk is within the New Forest National Park, there are only occasional encounters with the remote heathland or dense woodland which you might expect.
-An early section is in fact through the landscaped parkland of a now-demolished country house, Brockenhurst Park, and the walk continues along pleasant broad tracks through Roydon Woods Nature Reserve.
-Shortly after leaving the woods you come to a possible early lunch stop on the main road between Setley and Battramsley.
+Some of the walk's first section is in fact through the landscaped parkland of a now-demolished country house, Brockenhurst Park, and it continues along pleasant broad tracks through Roydon Woods Nature Reserve.
+You finally encounter wide open heathland at Shirley Holms, with fine views across the gorse and heather.

-There are no opportunities for swimming in the sea but the route goes past Lymington's open-air Sea Water Baths; these are open daily in summer to 6pm; admission (2018) is £3.
-At the end of the walk a lucky few might be allowed to sip pink gins at one of the town's exclusive yacht clubs, but there are plenty of other places willing to serve us hoi polloi before the longish train journey home.
+There are no opportunities for swimming in the sea but the route goes past Lymington's open-air Sea Water Baths; these are open daily in summer to 6pm; admission (2019) is £3.
+At the end of the walk a lucky few might be allowed to sip pink gins at one of the town's exclusive yacht clubs, but there are plenty of other places willing to serve hoi polloi before the longish journey home.